Explaining Trial Rights To Your Medicare Clients

 You dedicate your career to understanding and working with Medicare’s rules and regulations, but your clients just want good and affordable health care and coverage.
 To you, Medicare trial rights may seem like a remedial subject, but your clients may mix things up and end up stuck with a plan they don’t like.

-Trial rights allow Medicare beneficiaries to “try out” a Medicare Advantage plan with the option to switch to a Medicare Supplement plan.
+Trial rights allow Medicare beneficiaries to “try out” a Medicare Advantage (MA) plan with the option to switch to a Medicare Supplement plan.
 Trial rights are not ongoing – that’s why it’s important for you to make it clear to your clients that the plan they purchase will be their plan for a long time.
 They can’t just wake up one day after having the same policy for years and decide that they want to switch.
 Additionally, trial rights do not make the earlier days of coverage cheaper.
 It’s not like signing up for a free trial of Amazon Prime.
 Trial rights just give eligible beneficiaries an option to switch between MA and Med Supp without losing time and money.[clickToTweet tweet=”Trial rights allow beneficiaries to try an MA plan with the option to switch to Med Supp.” quote=”Trial rights allow beneficiaries to try an MA plan with the option to switch to Med Supp.”]

 Additionally, beneficiaries who have already switched to a Medigap policy but want to switch back to Medicare Advantage can exercise trial rights within a year of the initial Medigap purchase or switch.